MellieDee/team-profile-generator/README.md

 ### **Tests**
 ***
-No tests at this time.
+See the tests file for test used to create the app. nothing more than that at this time.

 &nbsp;

 ### **Resources**
 ***

 #### Styling
 https://hookagency.com/blog/website-color-schemes/